-\textbf{Economic benefit}: Till now, we have provide analysis from different perspectives, and all of this results validate the effectiveness of deep forest model on this extremely large scale task.
-Further more, when deployed, the deep forest model can block cash-out fraud transactions in a large amount of money per day (detail is business confidential).
-Even compared with the best deployed model (MART with 600 trees), the deep forest model (200 trees for each MART) can additionally bring into a significant decrease of economic loss each month, making it a better choice for this task.
+: Till now, we have provided analysis from different perspectives, and all of these results validate the effectiveness of the deep forest model on this extremely large scale task.
+Furthermore, when deployed, the deep forest model can block cash-out fraud transactions in a large amount of money every day (the detail is business confidential).
+Even compared with the best-deployed model (MART with 600 trees), the deep forest model (200 trees for each MART) can still additionally bring into a significant decrease of economic loss each month, making it a better choice for this task.